 The Zanaga Project is majority controlled at both a shareholder and Director level by Glencore.
-The ability of the Company to control the Zanaga Project and its operations and activities, including the future development of the Project and the future funding requirements of Jumelles, is therefore limited.
+The ability of the Company to control the Zanaga Project and its operations and activities, including the future development of the Project (including any variant such as an EPP development) and the future funding requirements of Jumelles, is therefore limited.

-The future development of the mine and related infrastructure will be determined by the Jumelles Board.
-There can be no certainty that the Jumelles Board will approve the construction of the mine and related infrastructure, including the taking of preparatory steps associated with the construction of the mine and related infrastructure, such as front end engineering and design.
+The future development of the mine and related infrastructure (including any variant such as an EPP development) will be determined by the Jumelles Board.
+There can be no certainty that the Jumelles Board will approve the construction of the mine and related infrastructure or any variant thereof such as an EPP development, including the taking of preparatory steps associated with the construction of the mine and related infrastructure, such as front end engineering and design, or the undertaking of work needed to assess the viability of an EPP development or any component part of an EPP development.